| Catalog 2018

 evaluation company before being accepted into the school.
 Visa services are not

-provided nor will the school vouch for a students status and any associated charges.
+provided nor will the school vouch for a students status.

 The school does not award credit for prior experimental learning.